 Last, but not least, arginine seems to have potent anti-aging properties!
 Nitric oxide made by arginine stimulates regeneration of the skin and promotes the production of collagen.
 Additionally, nitric oxide increases blood circulation to the skin.

-Common plant-based foods rich in arginine
+Common vegan foods high in arginine

 Arginine is an amino acid.
 Therefore, foods from animal sources and especially turkey, beef, and chicken are rich in arginine.

-But, we can get high amounts of arginine from plant-based food as well.
+However, we can get high amounts of arginine from plant-based food as well.
 In fact, vegans and people who follow a plant-based diet can get more than enough arginine from food.

 |plant-based food||g/100g||g/serving||food from |